MU-Enigma/BattleShip-BattleGround/Battleship/README.md

       * If info = 2, it means you have availed `Nullify` special Shot (More on Special Shot later)
       * If info = 3, it means you have availed `Missile Hawkeye Special Move`!

 4. You may create additional member variables/global variables and functions.
-But the `above member functions/variables are neccesary` without which you are disqualified and your opponent gets a walk-over
+But the `above member functions/variables are neccesary`.

-5. You are not allowed to import any third party libraries or import from the main game file.
+5. You are **not allowed** to import any third party libraries or import from the main game file.
 You can only use libraries found in Vanilla Python.

 6. Special Moves :

     In your opponent's board, two randomly selected tile/co-ordinates will be assigned with special spot.
 The special spot are always in one of the ships.
 So, when you hit this special part of the ship, you get to use one of the following special moves :